rwth-i6/returnn/docs/getting_started/basic_usage/network.rst

     "output" :   { "class" : "softmax", "loss" : "ce", "from" : ["lstm2_fw", "lstm2_bw"] }
     }

+.. _network_define_layers:

 Defining Layers
 -------------------

-Every usable layer with the tensorflow backend inherits from :class:`TFNetworkLayer.LayerBase`.
+Every usable layer with the TensorFlow backend inherits from :class:`TFNetworkLayer.LayerBase`.
 This class provides most of the parameters that can be set for each layer.

 Every layer accepts the following dictionary entries: